 Luke’s Infancy Narrative – Luke 2, pt.1

-An alternative way of reading the encounter between teh angelic hosts and the shepherds is that the army of God is making an announcement of war and rebellion against the powers of this world and specifically against Caesar Augustus.
+An alternative way of reading the encounter between the angelic hosts and the shepherds is that the army of God is making an announcement of war and rebellion against the powers of this world and specifically against Caesar Augustus.

 Luke’s Infancy Narrative – Luke 2, pt.2